 If your toddler is ready for a lacing toy, this spring lacing set from Hape would be a great choice!
 Lacing toys help toddlers develop hand eye coordination and fine motor skills, plus the spring shapes are darn cute.
 Even better, while they’re busy concentrating on lacing up their new toys you can get a couple minutes of quiet!

-- 28 appetizing wooden domino tiles and 7 different fruits and vegetables
+- 28 wooden dominoes with fruits and vegetables!

 We’ve been using cloth diapers so the idea of washing up some pee doesn’t scare us.
 We plan to introduce training pants to LG very soon.
 She’s clearly interested in the bathroom and likes to practice sitting in her potty.
 (Read more about why cloth diapers are awesome here!)

 Another great non-toy Easter basket gift is a wood brush or comb for your toddler’s growing hair!
 Toddler’s love getting involved with their own self-care and mimicking adults.
 It’s super cute to watch LG try to brush her hair and try a comb out on mine!
 (Yes, she’s finally getting over hair yanking.
 Thank goodness!)

 - All Natural - We use natural goat hair soft bristle brush with beechwood for all our hairbrushes and combs.
 Handmade baby hair products with love and...

 - PREVENT CRADLE CAP — NATURAL GOAT HAIR BRISTLES BRUSH prevents cradle cap, conditions hair and distributes natural oils down the shaft.
 Soft...

 - Suitable For Wet & Dry Hair - Use on wet and dry hair.
 DETANGLE HAIR AND RELAX YOUR BABY — WOODEN BRISTLES MASSAGE BRUSH detangles hair, massages...